Five Things You Should Know About the ‘Five Stages of Grief’

 In fact you may be here by way of a Google search prompted by your Aunt Barb who told you you’re stuck in the ‘Anger Stage’ (which only made you angrier).
 Thanks Aunt Barb!

-You may be asking your computer screen, “then what the heck is this post about?”
-Well, I figure you’ve already heard about the model and many of you have already intuited how it should be applied.
-This happens all the time and unfortunately many people get it wrong and end up feeling confused and abnormal because their grief doesn’t follow the pattern.
+I should probably tell you, if you’re waiting for me to explain the five stages, I’m not going to.
+You may now be asking your computer screen, “then what the heck is this post about?”
+Well, I figure you already know a bit about the model.
+And many of you have already guessed how it should be applied.
+But unfortunately, many people get it wrong and end up feeling confused and abnormal when their grief doesn’t follow the pattern.

-Before you decide that grief has literally made you crazy, there are a few things I think you should know.
+So, before you decide that grief has literally made you crazy, there are a few things I think you should know.

-There are many (many, many) grief theories; we just happen to hear about the five stages of grief so often those unfamiliar with grief models (i.e. pretty much everyone) tend to believe it’s the gold standard.
+There are many (many, many) grief theories; we just happen to hear about the five stages of grief so often that those unfamiliar with grief models (i.e. pretty much everyone) tend to believe it’s the gold standard.

 The five stages of grief are not absolute truth.
 Like all theory, it’s based on a hypothesis (an educated guess).
 There is a bit of research to support the theory, but there is also a bit of research to contradict the theory.
 In reality, other grief models may fit your experience exponentially better than the ‘Kubler-Ross Model’.